The Steinberg Institute brings a unique understanding of state politics and public policy. Our top priorities include:

 Before helping launch the Steinberg Institute in January 2015, Maggie worked for years as a leader and advocate for nonprofit organizations focused on women’s and children’s health, violence prevention, and social justice issues.
 From 2005-2010, she served as executive director of the American Congress of Obstetricians and Gynecologists, District IX (CA), working to advance public policies to benefit the health and well-being of women and their children.

-In 2004, Maggie worked alongside then-Assemblyman Darrell Steinberg on the successful Yes on Proposition 63 campaign that imposes a 1 percent tax on personal income over $1 million and funds mental health services across California.
-The Mental Health Services Act brings in nearly $2 billion annually to provide treatment, prevention and early intervention services to adults and children with severe brain illness.
+In 2004, Maggie worked alongside then-Assemblyman Darrell Steinberg on the successful Yes on Proposition 63 campaign that enacted the Mental Health Services Act, a 1 percent tax on personal income over $1 million to bolster funding for mental health services across California.

 Maggie serves as a powerful voice for brain health issues in her advisory capacity to a number of key statewide commissions.
-She sits on two committees helping inform the California Future Health Workforce Commission, charged with helping address debilitating gaps in the state’s health care workforce; is a member of the “No Place Like Home” committee overseeing the rollout of legislation to generate $2 billion for supportive housing for homeless people living with mental illness; and is a member of Leading the Way, a broad coalition of health care organizations, service providers, state and local agencies, and advocacy groups working in partnership to improve California’s mental health delivery system.
+She sits on two committees helping inform the California Future Health Workforce Commission, charged with helping address debilitating gaps in the state’s health care workforce, and is a member of the “No Place Like Home” committee overseeing the rollout of legislation to generate $2 billion for supportive housing for homeless people living with mental illness.

 From 1989 to 2001, Maggie served as a legislative staffer in the California Senate and Assembly, focusing primarily on education and health policy.
 She holds a degree in sociology, law & society from the University of California, Davis, and is an ICF Professional Certified Coach.
 She has two married sons and four adorable grandsons.